 The snow began to fall harder as we were heading down and soon the rocky landscape was completely blanketed in fresh snow.
 As we headed back into the tree line the snow turned into light sleet then ceased altogether, much to our relief.

 Soon there was no sign that it had snowed at all as we began the descent back into the forest, away from the unforgiving landscapes of Sentinel Pass and down into Larch Valley.

 It was just before we reached Larch Valley that we had a not wholly unexpected but still surprising encounter.
 A giant grizzly bear crossed our path.

-The German couple were behind us and I heard a loud gasp.
-We turned around in time to see a gigantic lumbering grizzly slowly crossing the path only ten-fifteen metres behind us, approximately five or so metres from the Germans.
+The German couple was behind us and I heard a loud gasp.
+We turned around in time to see a gigantic lumbering grizzly slowly crossing the path only ten-fifteen meters behind us, approximately five or so meters from the Germans.

 The girl was terrified but her boyfriend already had the camera out and was taking as many pictures as he possibly could.

 I was nervous at first but quickly noted that the bear was not interested in us and was intent on just crossing the trail to head up the wooded mountain on the other side.
 It was extremely large and slow-moving and I was very thankful that he didn’t give us a second look.

 I feel very lucky to have seen this beautiful creature in its natural environment.
 Excitement coursed through me for the rest of the hike.

 It seemed much faster descending the switchbacks back down to Moraine Lake than it had been on the way up.
 And as we got to the bottom, the sun came out and a rainbow brightened the sky in front of us.